 Another vote here for shredding your own cheese from a block rather than buying pre shredded cheese.
 You will see me advocate for this in a lot recipes – most recently in my Spinach Artichoke Dip.

 The reason I always make a point of saying this is because it really can make a huge difference in a recipe.
 Pre shredded cheese does not melt as well as block cheese you shred at home.
-It has a strange texture, and you won’t be as satisfied with the results as if you shred the cheese from the block.
+It is covered in preservatives that help it keep its shredded form, but also keeps it from melting well.
+I firmly believe you won’t be as satisfied with the results if you use pre-shredded cheese.

 Please take the extra five minutes to do this, it is well worth it.

 A Note on Salt and Pepper